MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/asp-net.md

     </ApplicationInsights>
     ```

-1. Add the connection string.
-This can be done in two ways.
+1. Add the connection string, which can be done in two ways:

-    * (Recommended) Set the connection string in configuration:
+    * **(Recommended)** Set the connection string in configuration.

         Before the closing `</ApplicationInsights>` tag in *ApplicationInsights.config*, add the connection string for your Application Insights resource.
 You can find your connection string on the overview pane of the newly created Application Insights resource.